-Universal jurisdiction should be exercised only in full respect to international law and, in our view, is subsidiary to domestic legal systems and is limited to specific crimes.
-The exercise of universal jurisdiction cannot be arbitrary nor should be used for the purposes of fulfilling other interests than those of justice, namely political agenda.
+Universal jurisdiction should be exercised only in full respect to international law and is obviously subsidiary to that of states with primary jurisdiction and is limited to specific crimes.
+The exercise of universal jurisdiction cannot be arbitrary nor should be used for the purposes of fulfilling other interests than those of justice.